I accidentally designed a car

 So here we are.

-Yes, the headlight illumination is unrealistic.
-Yes, the finishes are too perfect.
+Yes, the paint and carbon finishes are too perfect.
 But after 2 weeks of working on this car design that ended up being a project in its own right, details like these would have been taking the distraction too far...

 For the outdoor shots, some good old-fashioned British weather seemed most appropriate.

-Finally, the sim racer in me wanted to see what it looked like from the cockpit.
+Finally, I wanted to see what it looked like from the cockpit.
 Visibility is good, and I really like the shape of the front wheel housing from this view.